-- Current position: Whilst we have relatively few Gaelic speakers across our staff and board cohort, clear processes exist for members of the public to contact us in Gaelic and for the Park Authority to respond in good time (utilising the services of reputable translation services).
-Key pages on the National Park website have been translated into Gaelic and this will be further prioritised as part of our website redevelopment process in 2024-25. - Actions / timing: a) Promotion positive messages that communication from the public in Gaelic is always welcome are regularly repeated.
+Current position: Whilst we have relatively few Gaelic speakers across our staff and board cohort, clear processes exist for members of the public to contact us in Gaelic and for the Park Authority to respond in good time (utilising the services of reputable translation services).
+Key pages on the National Park website have been translated into Gaelic and this will be further prioritised as part of our website redevelopment process in 2024-25.

+Actions / timing: a) Promotion - positive messages that communication from the public in Gaelic is always welcome are regularly repeated.
 Processes in place to support Gaelic language enquiries via letter, email, phone or face-to-face.
-Key sections of our website translated into Gaelic, with more to follow as part of new website redevelopment process b) Written communication - written communication in Gaelic is always accepted (post, email and social media) and replies will be provided in Gaelic in accordance with the general policy.
+A dedicated Gaelic homepage to be created as part of new website redevelopment process alongside translation of key sections, with a minimum of two pages per year translated into Gaelic over the five years of this plan b) Written communication - written communication in Gaelic is always accepted (post, email and social media) and replies will be provided in Gaelic in accordance with the general policy.
 As above c) Reception and phone - where Gaelic speaking staff are capable of providing this service, they are supported to do so and the service is promoted to the public.
 If there are not staff available to deliver this service, capacity will be built through training and recruitment.